-As previously mentioned, Project Freight is developing a hardware piece that will be married to the shipment and will be installed inside the crates or pallets by the shipper.
-It is a tamper proof piece that will be embedded into ourProject Freight software platform to show a constant status of the shipment’s condition and location.
-The status is defined by the shipment’s specifications initially created by the shipper and accepted by the driver at the point of the system’s matching.
-It will have the ability of GPS tracking, tilt measurement, g-force recorder, thermostat/hygrometer and possibly a pressure sensor.
+As previously mentioned, Project Freight is developing a hardware solution that will be married to the shipment and will be installed inside the crates or pallets by the shipper.
+It is a tamper proof device that will be linked to Project Freight’s software platform to show real time status of the shipment’s condition and location.
+The status parametres are defined by the shipment’s specifications, as initially recorded by the shipper and accepted by the driver at the point of the system’s matching.
+The hardware solution will have GPS tracking capabilities, tilt measurement, a g-force recorder, thermostat/hygrometer, and possibly a pressure sensor.

-The shipper and driver will have the ability to see the real-time status of the shipment on their chosen device.
+The shipper and driver will have the ability to see the real time status of the shipment on their chosen device.
 If the shipment falls outside of the agreed upon specifications, the hardware will alert the driver and shipper via push notifications and text messages.
-The driver will receive the notification first to trouble shoot any issues.
-The problem could be as straight forward as a dramatic shift in the trailerr, sudden change of temperature or additional pressure being applied to the top of a crate.
-The driver will be given a pre-assigned amount of time to fix the issue.
-If the issue is not fixed within a set timeframe and the driver doesn’t record the fix by answering a series of prompts, Project Freight’s Admin Users will be notified and then the shipper.
+The driver will receive the notification first so as to trouble shoot any issues.
+The problem could be as straight forward as a dramatic shift in the trailer’s speed, a sudden change of temperature, or additional pressure being applied to the top of a crate.
+The driver will be given a pre-assigned window of time in which to address the issue.
+If the issue has not been resolved within a set timeframe, and the driver doesn’t record the fix by answering a series of prompts, Project Freight’s Admin Staff will be notified, followed by the shipper.

-The hardware’s benefits will increase as Project Freight we build out our product nationally and then internationally.
-It Project Freightwill keep us unique within the industry and help attracted to our platform the most honest and hardworking drivers.
-Project FreightThe power of the hardware piece will allow it to stand on its own as a sellable product and will shift smoothly into autonomous trucking.
+The hardware’s feature set and attendant benefits will expand as Project Freight builds toward the national rollout of its platform.
+The hardware is a key differentiator for Project Freight – unique within the industry – and will help attract and maintain a pool of the most trustworthy and hardworking drivers.
+Project Freight’s hardware component could easily represent a stand-alone business in and of itself, and represents yet another entry point into autonomous trucking as and when autonomous trucking goes mainstream.

-In 2015, it was found 95% of all truck drivers have a smartphone, 67% using it to find work.
-Through our Project Freightown completed market surveys, we have found 100% have a smartphone with them at all times with more than 85% using it to find work.
-Without the use of Project Freightour hardware solution, the tracking for the shipper will be achieved by using the driver’s mobile device.
-This lower level tracking could be sufficient enough for our launch and a portion of Project Freightour shipping customers.
+As of 2015, it was found that 95% of all truck drivers have a smartphone, and of those, 67% actively utilize it in order to find work.
+Through Project Freight’s own survey of the market, of those truck drivers interviewed, we found that 100% kept a smartphone on their person at all times, and that more than 85% of these individuals used it to find work.
+Absent Project Freight’s hardware solution, the tracking of shipments would be achieved using the driver’s mobile device.
+This lower level tracking could be sufficient enough for our launch and a sub-segment of Project Freight’s shipping customers.